MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 -   Privacy controls help you configure who in your organization has access to  the service and what they can access.

+## Updating personal data
+Personal data about users is derived from the user's object in the SaaS applications used.
+Because of this, any change made to the user profile in these applications are reflected in Microsoft Cloud App Security.

 ## Data location

 -   Microsoft Cloud App Security currently operates in datacenters in the United States and Europe (each a “Geo”).
 Your tenant account will be created in a Geo based on the country you chose when you signed up.
 Specifically, your data will be stored in a data center in the Geo nearest to that location.